zachary62/WiscKeyHybrid/README.md

 <details><summary markdown='span'>Upper bound size of Segment table</summary>
 <br />
-We don’t want to let the segment table occupy to much memory.
+We don’t want to let the segment table occupy too much memory.
 We can set the upper bound size of Segment Table to be about 1MB.

 1MB is large enough for small keys.
 For example, if keys are 16B in size, 1MB segment table could hold 1024*1024/((56+16+16))=11915 segments!
 (56 is because 4(heat int32) + 1 (inLSM bool) + 1 (valid bool) + 2 (padding) + 24(start slice) + 24(end slice), slice is 24 because 8(pointer) + 8(int) + 8(end) on my 64 bit machine; for a 32 bit machine slice size should be 12)

 The Segment Table will be full when inserting new segment will make the table size exceed 1 MB.
 In this situation, we need a Replacement Policy.
 A reasonable replacement policy should be Coldest First Replacement Policy, which is similar to Least Frequently Used Replacement Policy.
-However, there’s some problems if we use Coldest First Replacement Policy.
+However, there are some problems if we use Coldest First Replacement Policy.
 It is possible that the coldest segment is small in size, but the new segment is large in size.
 Therefore, even if we replace the coldest segment with the new segment, table size may still exceed 1MB.

 One possible way is to find the coldest segment, the second coldest segment, the third coldest segment, … so that replacing these segments with a new one will make the segment table smaller than 1MB.
-One problem of this solution is that a new large segment will replace too many small segments, so that the statistics of small keys will be lost.
+One problem with this solution is that a new large segment will replace too many small segments, so that the statistics of small keys will be lost.

 The other way is to only find the coldest segment whose size is larger than the new segment so that replacing this segment will only make the segment table smaller.
-One problem of this solution is that new large segment may never be inserted into the segment table if there aren’t any larger segments.
+One problem with this solution is that new large segment may never be inserted into the segment table if there aren’t any larger segments.

 The first approach favors large segments while the second approach favors small segments.
 Since WiscKey is used mainly for small key, we choose the second replace policy here.
 Another optimization is that we only replace segments below freezing point.
 For segments above freezing points, they must be in the segment table because they are likely to have already been in the LSM tree and we need to manage them through Segment Table.